serinko/serinko/README.md

-@serinko is a chosen name to give my honor to partizans, forests, mountains and waters defining and defending the strogholds of free life.
+@serinko is a chosen name to give my honor to partisans, forests, mountains and waters defining and defending the strogholds of free life.
 Learning Linux and Python.

 <!---